jborza/jborza.github.io/_posts/2020-04-11-debugging-in-an-emulator.md

 }
 ```

-## Building a more sophisticated monitor
+## Building an interactive monitor

 QEMU offers a [monitor](https://en.wikibooks.org/wiki/QEMU/Monitor) that allows you to peek into the memory and evaluate simple expressions.